 Having a smaller backpack/daypack is really useful for hiking, on safari etc. The one I have is the Lowe Alpine Edge 18 and it’s great.
 I also usually use this as my carry on for the plane, it just fits my computer and camera stuff in, plus a few other bits and pieces.

 I also have a crossbody bag by Dakine that I LOVE and this is what I use on a daily basis/for nights out to carry the bare essentials as I find that I don’t always want to carry around even a small backpack.
-I have this one but in the Zanzibar pattern (how appropriate).
-If you want something a little more low key and stylish, I love the bags from Fat Face too.
+I have this one but if you want something a little more low key and stylish, I love the bags from Fat Face too.

 As well as my main bag, I have this small foldable bag and it’s fab.
 I use this to decant stuff into if I’m going on a short 2-night safari etc, to save me taking my big bag everywhere.
 It also works well as a carry-on.